Innovation (2022- )

-Since July 2020 I have joined the MoJ Priority Projects team as a team leader.
+Between July 2020 and March 2022 I was part of the MoJ Priority Projects team as a team lead.
 The Priority Projects Team is a high-profile, friendly and supportive team at the heart of the Ministry of Justice’s strategy function.
 We provide flexible resource to deliver priority policy projects, playing a central role in the development and delivery of the Ministry of Justice’s priorities.

-So far, I have been working across 10 justice policy areas, covering topics such as legal aid, covid recovery, community justice, prisoner policy, judicial policy, youth justice, alternative dispute resolution, drug and alcohol strategy, witness and victim attrition, and digital and technology.
+So far in the team I have worked across 10 justice policy areas, covering topics such as legal aid, covid recovery, community justice, prisoner and prison officer policy, judicial policy, youth justice, alternative dispute resolution, drug and alcohol strategy, witness and victim attrition, and digital and technology.

 Between 2018 and 2020 I acted as a senior policy advisor in MoJ judicial policy, leading on several workstrands supporting the Lord Chancellor’s responsibilities in relation to the judiciary.

 I led on reviewing impacts of several government policies on the recruitment and retention of judiciary.
 I was also involved in the forecasting of judicial recruitment and deployment needs based on potential future levels of demand, across all courts and tribunals and all jurisdictions.